nh916/441-coolcarscompany/sql/readme.txt

 In most situations we will not be inputting primary key and pk will be inputted implicitly by sqlite, but in some cases we will have to if it is a FK or a subtype of the supertype

+please do not add onto the current scripts that i have sent but make a new .sql file for each one.
+To make checking things later easier
+example:
+    Shonda_INSERT_vehicles.sql

 If any errors within table that you think were a mistake, please report to Navid!

 have fun